McDevon/taxman-engine/README.md

 The engine can use fixed-point numbers for in-game calculations.
 This is due to the original game idea needing platform-indepent deterministic game replays using only player inputs.
 By deafult regular floats are used.

-There is no actual camera, as the viewport remains always in origin.
-But functionally there is equivalent camera node, which translates (transform, scale, and rotate supported) the node and child nodes.
-This also allows easy HUD implementation as there is no need for multiple camera trickery.

 ## Rough Backlog

 - How-to-use guide
 - Examples of scenes, objects, components, and game state
 - Audio support
 - Render optimisations
-- Keep 1-bit images in memory with 1-bit colors instead of 8-bit colors
 - 9-sprite
 - Sprite alpha using dithering
 - Easier UI layout scheme using object's top-left corner as origin for child objects